 For how long is my ATAS certificate valid?

-Your ATAS certificate will be valid for 6 months, and you must submit your Tier 4 visa application within this 6 month period.
+Your ATAS certificate will be valid for 6 months, and you must submit your Student visa application within this 6 month period.
 You would then only need to apply for a new ATAS certificate if there is a relevant change to your course, as listed above.

 How can I check what my CAH3 code is?

 If you are a new student, you should check your conditional offer letter.
 The Admissions Department will be able to provide more information if required.
 You can email: email@example.com

 If you are a continuing student, you can check with the Research Degrees Office if you are not sure.
 You can find their contact details here.

 What should I write for 'sponsor' if Queen Mary is my official financial sponsor?

 If Queen Mary is your official financial sponsor (i.e. paying your tuition fees and providing you with a stipend), then you can copy the contact details from your sponsorship letter.
 This would usually be the details of your academic department.